vihanonebill/play-billing-samples/ClassyTaxiAppKotlin/README.md

     * If you do not know your SHA1 fingerprint yet, please skip it for now and return after you have signed your APK later

-1. Download the generated `google-services.json` and move it to your app module directory

-    * `{project_folder}/app/google-services.json`

 # Android App Setup